MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-and-group-conversations.md

 [!INCLUDE [pre-release-label](~/includes/v4-to-v3-pointer-bots.md)]

 To install the Microsoft Teams bot in a team or group chat, add the `teams` or `groupchat` scope to your bot.
-This allows all members of the conversation to interact with your bot.
+Adding the scope to your bot allows all members of the conversation to interact with your bot.
 After the bot is installed, it has access to metadata about the conversation, such as the list of conversation members.
-Also, when it's installed in a team, the bot has access to details about that team and the full list of channels.
+When a bot is installed in a team, it can access its details and the full list of channels.

 Bots in a group or channel only receive messages when they're mentioned @botname.
 They don't receive any other messages sent to the conversation.
 The bot must be @mentioned directly.
-Your bot doesn't receive a message when the team or channel is mentioned, or when someone replies to a message from your bot without @mentioning it.
+Your bot doesn't receive a message when:

+* Someone mentions the team or channel.
+* Someone replies to a message from your bot without @mentioning it.

 See the following video to learn about channel and group chat conversations with a bot:
 <br>